Trewaters/soar/public/help/flows/create-flow.md

 ### Help Button

-Opens this contextual help drawer with detailed guidance on creating flow series.
+Opens this contextual help drawer with detailed guidance on creating flow.
 The green question mark icon is positioned in the top navigation area alongside the back button, always accessible for reference.

 ### Flow Name (Required)

-The most important identifier for your flow series.
+The most important identifier for your flow.
 Required field with success checkmark when filled.
 Use descriptive names like "Morning Energy Flow" or "Core Power Builder - Intermediate".

 ### Flow Search (Add Poses)